Aparecida, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Check that you get the correct type.
-A lot of adapters for sale now are simply plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C and N. Be careful to get the correct kind.
+A lot of adapters currently sold are simply plug changers and expect your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most places.

 • Airplane phone mount